a collection of shitty poems and feverish thoughts

 will you sit with me as the world ends

-just two brown-haired boys in wallingford park at dusk
+just two brown-haired boys in the park at dusk

 stars shining through our eyes?